 Valium is safe for most adults and may have very minimal side effects for the most part.
 Some may experience drowsiness, confusion, or impaired motor functions.
 It can be more dangerous in older adults, potentially causing amnesia, ataxia, and increased risk of fall because of reduced balance.
 Benzos also have a slight chance of causing paradoxical reactions, which means they may cause depression, anxiety, or panic in a small percentage of users.

 However, the threat of these adverse effects grows when users mix Valium with other depressants like alcohol and the interaction that follows.
 It can affect the personality and health of the user in an adverse way.

 For the most part, you may not realize the danger of what you’re doing.
 If you get anxious at social functions, you may instinctively take a Valium to help you get through the party.
 However, social engagements are also a typical setting for alcohol, another social lubricant.
 Because it may take up to forty minutes for Valium to take effect, you may be able to get to a party and have a drink before you even begin to feel its effects.
 Many mixers may take Valium and alcohol accidentally, not knowing the risks.

 However, some users mix the two substances to take advantage of specific effects.
 Valium can cause a feeling of deep relaxation or euphoria and users sometimes try to enhance those effects by adding alcohol to the mix.
-When mixed, Valium and alcohol may cause an enhanced buzz.
+When mixed, diazepam and alcohol may cause an enhanced buzz.
 Users describe the experience as more relaxing than an alcohol or benzo buzz on their own.
 However, it also may strengthen other side effects.

 Valium and Alcohol Effects